 Can I Move the Full-Screen Game Window to the Second Monitor?

-In order to play a game in projector mode:
+To play a game in projector mode:

 - Launch the game.

-- Call up the menu from your desktop by pressing Windows key+P.
+- Call up the menu from your desktop by pressing Windows key + P.

 - From that menu, choose PC Screen Only.